[Investigation] Who cares about EU sanctions on Crimea anyway?

 "The notifications received by the Commission from member states are aggregate, hence they do not specify the identity of the EU party possibly concerned," a commission source told this website.

-On paper, Dombrovskis has the right to initiate "infringement proceedings" against EU capitals who fail to implement sanctions.
+On paper, Dombrovskis can initiate "infringement proceedings" against EU capitals who fail to implement sanctions.

-And the commission routinely launches legal action, which can lead to fines, against member states for non-compliance with EU decisions in a whole host of other areas, ranging from air pollution to state aid.
+And the commission routinely launches legal action, which can lead to fines, against member states for non-compliance with EU decisions in a host of other areas, from air pollution to state aid.

-But when asked if Dombrovskis had ever acted on sanctions compliance, the commission official said: "To date, the commission has not launched an infringement procedure against a member state for breach of EU sanctions".
+But when asked if Dombrovskis had ever acted on sanctions, the commission official said: "To date, the commission has not launched an infringement procedure against a member state for breach of EU sanctions".

-Asked if the sanctions compliance unit or other EU officials had ever sent a single formal "letter of notice" to an EU capital on suspected sanctions violations, the official said: "No."
+Asked if EU officials had ever sent a formal "letter of notice" to an EU capital on sanctions violations, the official said: "No."

-That did not mean the commission had never wrangled with an EU capital over sanctions, the official added.
+That did not mean the commission had never wrangled with an EU capital over compliance, the official said.

-But all past sanctions disputes in EU history were settled bilaterally at the "pre-litigation stage", he said.
+But all past disputes were settled bilaterally at the "pre-litigation stage", he said.

-And he declined to quantify or estimate how many pre-litigation disputes there had been or to comment further, on grounds this "could undermine the protection of the purpose of inspections, investigations, and audits" that Dombrovskis' unit was busy doing.
+And he declined to quantify or estimate how many pre-litigation disputes there had been, on grounds this "could undermine the protection of the purpose of inspections, investigations, and audits" that Dombrovskis' unit was doing.